-K{ind} is the interpolation coefficient for the considered individual
+is the interpolation coefficient for the considered individual Kind vehicle for the applicable WLTP test cycle.

 4.5.6.2.
-This paragraph is applicable only for Level 1A;

 Individual utility factor-weighted electric energy consumption based on the recharged electric energy from the mains for OVC-HEVs and OVC-FCHVs